amanbhatt007/HR-Employee-Attrition-Analysis/README.md

 ---

-## Stage 2: Data Preparation, Cleaning, and Engineering (Alteryx)
+### Stage 2: Data Preparation, Cleaning, and Engineering (Alteryx)

-This stage, as highlighted by your **`Data Preparation In Alteryx.jpg`**, is where data quality checks, transformations, and feature creation happen.
+This stage, as highlighted by your **`<a href="https://github.com/amanbhatt007/HR-Employee-Attrition-Analysis/blob/main/Data%20Preparation%20in%20Alteryx.yxmd">Data Preparation in Alteryx.yxmd
+</a>`**, is where data quality checks, transformations, and feature creation happen.

 **Step 2.1: Data Cleansing and Filtering**
 * **Action:** Use Alteryx tools (e.g., Data Cleansing Tool, Filter Tool) to: